-Climate in a narrow sense is usually defined as the average weather, or more rigorously, as the statistical description in terms of the mean and variability of relevant quantities over a period of time ranging from months to thousands or millions of years.
-Climate says which clothes do we have to buy.
-Weather forecast says what do we have to wear.
+Climate in a narrow sense is usually defined as the the average weather over a period in a specific region.
+In more specific, statistical terms it is the mean and variability of relevant quantities over a period of time ranging from months to thousands or millions of years.
+The climate tells us which clothes we have to buy.
+The weather forecast tells us what we have to wear.
 The classical period for averaging these variables is 30 years, as defined by the World Meteorological Organization.
 The relevant quantities are most often surface variables such as temperature, precipitation and wind.
 Climate in a wider sense is the state, including a statistical description, of the climate system.
-QUESTION What is a greenhouse gas?
+QUESTION Make a list of different greenhouse gases.
+Explain how they are produced.